kingsdigitallab/aisteroids/README.md

 chaos reflects our attempt to make sense of rapid AI delopments and the lack of consistent or planned-ahead regulation.

+The shooting/splitting is based on the original Asteroids game.
+In this version, the size of the asteroid relates to the stock trading volume for that day.
+The shooting/splitting represents both the effort required to break down large volumes of trades and the fragmentation of AI technologies into specialised applications.

 Using stock prices to generate asteroids characteristics also creates an interactive data visualition.
 Game mechanics are used to explore market volatility through: